yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ---

 ### App Pod
-The application pod utilizes CSI's inline empheral volume support to provide the endpoint config and secret credentials in a projected volume.
+The application pod utilizes CSI's inline empheral volume support to provide the endpoint and secret credentials in an in-memory volume.
 This approach also, importantly, prevents the pod from launching before the bucket has been provisioned since the kubelet waits to start the pod until it has received the cosi-node-adpater's `NodePublishVolume` response.

 Here is a sample pod manifest: